 Lots of the enlightenment experiences that I described above are happening in a low-level or intense way a lot of the time for me.
 Sometimes its really pleasant, a lot of it has been incredibly distressing and difficult to integrate into a human body.

 If you want to imagine what my experience is like, a low-level dose of mushrooms or psilocybin drops is probably the closest thing.
 It’s nice being with people when they have taken these, it’s like having visitors to my way of being.

-One of the ways I described what happened was it was like every single aspect of human experience was brought into awareness and embodiment through me – it was like having all of karma downloaded into my body.
+One of the ways I described what happened was that it was like every single possible aspect of human experience was brought into awareness and embodiment through me – it was like having all of karma downloaded into my body.

 A lot of this is all the aspects of experience that no-one else has been to; the interconnected nature of reality that feels like the Universe is an expression of a chaotic psychosis; the inherent oppression of the feminine energy, which presented as hundred of hours of rape visualisations; all the disgusting parts of our beings; and all the chaos and despair of the Universe.